rjohnson0707/updogg/README.md

 - Ability to add Pets
 - Forum for Discussions and Sharing Information
 - Maps Connectivity to allow for Directions to/from Parks
-- Direct Links to share the Locations websites
 - Ability to add images in Reviews
 - Have Ad functionality
 - Search functionality to quickly find locations